jrzesz33/rez_agent/infrastructure/README.md

 ### Network Security

-- ALB Security Group: Allow HTTP (80) from 0.0.0.0/0
+- API Gateway is publicly accessible (managed by AWS)
+- Lambda functions are not in VPC (no VPC configuration required)
-- Future: Add HTTPS (443) with ACM certificate
+- Future: Add custom domain with ACM certificate for HTTPS
-- Future: VPC endpoints for AWS services (no internet gateway)
+- Future: Use Lambda in VPC with VPC endpoints for AWS services

 ### Encryption